tfjmp/k3s_cluster/README.md

 ## Overview
-This project provisions a k3s Kubernetes cluster with one master and 1 worker node using Vagrant and VirtualBox.
+This project provisions a one master one worker HA Kubernetes cluster using `k3s` with `vagrant` and `VirtualBox`.
+HA is accomplished by using `etcd` as cluster data store.
-You can, however, have any number of master/worker nodes by changing the settings in `config.yaml`.
+Starting point is one master one worker, however, any number of masters/workers can be provisioned by changing the settings in `config.yaml`.

 ## Quickstart
 ```